 P: 56 points with at least a B average in Philosophy courses at 300-level.
-Students without this prerequisite may be considered on a case-by-case basis approved by the Head of School (subject to NZVCC CUAP approval December 2006).
+Students without this prerequisite may be considered on a case-by-case basis approved by the Head of School.

 Political Science

 Four of POLS 401-480.
 The selection of courses is subject to the approval of the Programme Director.
 All prospective candidates must see the Programme Director before enrolling.